Australian Festival of Chamber Music

 In the company of performing arts specialist Mary Jo Capps, be exhilarated by the festive atmosphere of the North Queensland city during one of Australia’s major performing arts celebrations under the stewardship of Kathryn Stott.

-Attend performances over the first four days of the Festival, including the exclusive Governor’s Gala concert, and benefit from private daily talks and analysis of the program.
+Attend performances over the first four days of the Festival, including the Opening Night Concert, and benefit from private daily talks and analysis of the program.

 Enjoy superior accommodation in a waterfront resort-style hotel as you soak up the tropical warmth of ‘winter’ in Far North Queensland.